 God’s family anxiously gathers each Sunday at 9:00 AM to rejoice as God bestows his gift upon is in Gospel and Sacrament.
 He preaches His Word into our ears, and feeds us with His body and Blood in the Sacrament.
 Together, we receive his gifts and extol them.
 We build one another up as we speak to one another in psalms, and hymns, and spiritual songs, and then go out into the world to share his love and forgiveness.
 All are welcone to join us!

 There are three opportunities to study God’s Word to us each week.
-Currently our Sunday morning class (10:30 am) is studying the Old Testament book of Job.
+Currently our Sunday morning class (10:30 am) is is participatine in a lively discussion of C. S. Lewis’ “The Screwtape Letters”.
 On Tuesday mornings (9:00 AM) we consider and discuss the three reading (Old Testament, Epistle, and Holy Gospel which will be used in the Divine Service the following Sunday.
-On Thursday Evening (6:00 PM) we are studying the New Testament book of Acts which gives us a glimpse into the life of the early Church.
+Our Thursday Evening (6:00 PM) is currently on a summer hiatus and will resume in September.
 You are welcome to join us as God’s family learns and grows together!

 As disciples of our Lord and Redeemer, Jesus Christ, Zion Lutheran Church is a community at prayer, in the Word, rejoicing in our baptism, and feasting regularly on His body and blood.
 Being thereby equipped and empowered, we love and serve the community in which God has placed us by our witness to Christ, by showing mercy, and by welcoming all into our joyful fellowship.